 Music has always been an important influence.
 Armed with a 1972 Fender Telecaster bass, Traynor Custom Special head and two 4X12 bottoms, Ray Idzenga left college to play on the road with Mike Roberts and the Legend touring southern and south-west Ontario.
 By the fall of 1977, Ray had left that band, played some local gigs with Jack Kingston before putting the music scene on hold in December 1977 to pursue a safer lifestyle with the military.

 After a 37 year military career, Ray Idzenga is back in the music scene again.
-Adding to his instrument arsenal are a new Schecter Bass, Stiletto Custom-4, and Mark Bass Amp Plenty of quality sound and power for most gigs.
+Adding to his instrument arsenal are a new Schecter Bass, Stiletto Custom-4, and fram Mark Bass Combo Amp 300W/500W with an Alain Caron signature Traveler 123 Cabinet .
+Plenty of quality sound and power for most gigs.

 Over recent years, he's found fellow musicians and the time to make music and friends with thanks to web sites for musicians such as Reverbnation and Bandmix.
 Ray enjoys playing gigs once again and has played some great jobs with the Jaywalkers.
-AfterShock has now been revived in version 2.0.
-Aftershock is enjoying playing gigs from Trenton to Brockville but unfortunately disbanded in August 2017.
+AfterShock was revived in version 2.0 and enjoyed playing gigs from Trenton to Brockville but unfortunately disbanded in August 2017.

-The SwiftKick Band produced their live CD - SwiftKick RAW released at the Limestone Blues Festival 2017.
+The SwiftKick Band produced their live CD - SwiftKick RAW released at the Limestone Blues Festival 2017 which inclues six of their original songs.

 The ancestors of this Idzenga lineage stem from Ids Pieters from Sexbierum (Barradeel), Province of Friesland, Netherlands.
 The register kept by the Reformed Church of Sexbierum show that Ids Pieters and Antje Coerts had their last proclamation on 29 March 1629 when they have been officially married and baptized at Pietersbierum thus entering the Dutch Reformed Church from being former Baptists.